-For over a decade, Ms. Everett has been a corner stone at the BWH/Harvard Cohorts Biorepository.
-Her amazing expertise and incredible historical knowledge far surpass most people at the Channing.
-When it comes to the collection, storage and access of biospecimen, she has “hand’s on” experience using the legacy UNIX system while at the same time shepherding the development and transition of our collections into the Oracle based Laboratory Information Management System (LIMS).
+For over a decade, Ms. Everett has been a corner stone at the Channing/Harvard Cohorts Biorepository.
+Her amazing expertise and incredible historical knowledge far surpass most people at CHCB.
+When it comes to the collection, storage and access of biospecimens, she has “hand’s on” experience using the legacy UNIX system while at the same time shepherding the development and transition of our collections into the Oracle based Laboratory Information Management System (LIMS).
 She works with very talented Data Managers to make this immense task become a reality.
 Their efforts have made it easier for us to process, store, and track new collections and will, over time, bring the older information in line with today’s technology.

 Matt B. Mahoney, Laboratory Manager